ayush8x8/StockReact/README.md

 # Few steps on how to run the solution

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed on heroku.

 ## Available Scripts